rails-decal/proj1/README.md

 On your localhost, you should now be able to capture Pokemon!
 Double check in your console that a captured Pokemon now belongs to you.

-In the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), answer Question 2.
+In answers.md, answer Question 2.

 #### Part 3: View other trainers' Pokemon